vybe urgent care is currently offering two forms of COVID-19 testing for patients.

 How long will it take to receive my results?

-You can typically expect to receive results in 3-10 days, unless the rapid antigen test is used—in which case results will be known in 15 minutes.
-Actual timing may vary based on the capacity of our lab partners.
-We will contact you when we receive your results.
-You can also find your results in your patient portal.
+For PCR and antibody tests, you can typically expect to receive results in 3-7 days, though actual timing may vary based on the capacity of our lab partners.
+If you’ve taken the rapid antigen test, your results will be available the same day.
+We will only contact you by phone if your result is positive, indicating exposure to the virus.
+You may also find lab results in your patient portal.

 - Negative: Continue to exercise precautions such as frequent hand washing/sanitizing, wearing a mask in public, social distancing, staying home as much as possible, and other CDC guideline recommendations.